Euan MacDonald: Biography

 MacDonald was born in Sheffield in 1974.
 He moved to Edinburgh with his parents and siblings at a young age and went to school at George Watson's College before moving to Glenalmond College in Perthshire.
 Following this he studied at St Andrews, where he met his wife, and Edinburgh University.

 MacDonald established The Euan MacDonald Centre for Motor Neurone Disease Research in 2007 in partnership with the University of Edinburgh.
 With the Informatics Department at the University of Edinburgh, MacDonald also helped establish The Voicebank Study which enables people who are at risk of losing their voice through illness to preserve it.
 He was appointed a Member of the Order of the British Empire (MBE) in the 2009 Birthday Honours for services to people with motor neurone disease in Scotland.

 In 2013, MacDonald co-founded the disabled access review website, Euan's Guide.

 In November 2014, MacDonald was named as one of the most influential disabled people in the UK.
 MacDonald lived in Edinburgh with his wife and his two children.

-MacDonald died on 21 August 2024, at the age of 50, after a long battle with motor neurone disease.
+MacDonald died on 21 August 2024, 21 years after first being diagnosed with motor neurone disease.